Home » Repayment » Student Loan Forgiveness » Consolidation of FFEL Federal Loans for Public Service Student Loan Forgiveness

 How do I avoid screwing this up?

-If you have multiple student loans, go to the National Student Loan Database.
-Look for any Stafford, Perkins, or PLUS loan.
+If you’re managing multiple student loans, go to the National Student Loan Database.
+Look for any Stafford, Perkins, or PLUS loans.
 Better yet, call or write your lender, and go loan by loan to verify whether your loans are federal direct loans or FFEL.

-One way to check whether or not you are doing things right would be to have some of your payments certified towards PSLF.
+One way to check if you’re on the right track would be to have some of your payments certified towards PSLF.
 If you can only get some loans certified and other loans don’t count, you may have an FFEL problem.

 This is not an easy subject, but by identifying that you might have an FFEL problem, you can ask the right questions to your lender and get things under control.
 You can also warn your friends who may have the same issue.